SaraDavis1991/CS446-Summer22-PA1/README.md

 All input and output should be gathered and executed IN MAIN.
 In other words, your reading and printing should happen here.
 Examples of output for each algorithm are below, but please make sure that you print from main.
 The easiest way to do that is to have each of the algorithm functions return a list of the times that each process is completed at.
-Then you can pass that and the relevant data to ComputeStats, whose returns can be used to print the turnaround and wait times.
+Then you can pass that and the relevant data to ComputeStats, whose returns can be used to print the turnaround and wait times.<br/>

 _ComputeStat(processCompletionTimes, processArrivalTimes, processBurstTimes)_<br/>
 **Parameters**: accepts the time that the process would be completed at by the algorithm, accepts the time that each process arrives (I suggest using two lists)